LaraibIshtiaq/feedback_system/README.md

-# capp_mobile
+# Feedback_System

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application developed for TEO.
+This project is a starting point for a Flutter application.
 It is developed to automate the process of receiving feedback from stakeholders of their respective project deliveries and overall performance.